marceloinsabralde/SYNCHRO-EVM/README.md

 ## Project Structure

-The solution is broken down into 4 separate projects, these are:
+The solution is broken down into the following projects:

 ```
 Kumara.EventSource << for Event storage and retrieval